Developer-Raj/developer-raj.github.io/README.md

 - **[28/3/2020]**
     - Added new latest blog section
     - Added responsiveness to the website, now it is more mobile friendly
+- **[29/3/2020]**
+    - Added new advertisement section to the site
+    - Added responsiveness to the website, now it is more fluidy and mobile friendly
 ***